 How to Eat your Plátanos en Tentación

 Combine the Plátanos en Tentación with any rice, beans, and salad dish.
-Although this dish isn’t traditionally considered a dessert, you can totally use it as a dessert.
+Although this dish isn't traditionally considered a dessert, you can use it as a sweet option.

-We are making a Vegan and fat-less version by not using butter or margarine and replacing Honey with Maple Syrup.
+We are making a Vegan and fat-less version by not using butter or margarine (or vegan butter) and replacing Honey with Maple Syrup.
 I have been eating them all my life, and I did not taste any difference.

 Plátanos en Tentación